Mourning, in the streets: wearing Marcy’s nightgowns for Tucson’s 100,000-person All Souls Procession two years ago.

 The Death Talk Project

-The Death Talk Project organizes workshops, rituals, Death Cafés, and other events.
-Join us for useful, honest conversation about how we die, how we mourn, and how we care for and remember our dead.
+From 2016–2019 the Death Talk Project organized workshops, rituals, Death Cafés, a monthly movie night, and other events.
+This legacy site documents our approach to useful, honest conversation about how we die, how we mourn, and how we care for and remember our dead.

 Subscribe to our Newsletter